LeeoBianchi/HealpixMPI.jl/paper/paper.md

 # Summary

 Spherical Harmonic Transforms (SHTs) can be seen as the spherical, two-dimensional, counterpart of Fourier Transforms, casting real-space data to the spectral domain and vice versa.
-Through an SHT, any spherically-symmetric field defined in real space can be decomposed in terms of spherical harmonics: an orthonormal basis formed by the eigenfunctions of the Laplace operator on the 2-sphere.
+As in Fourier analysis a function is decomposed into a set of amplitude coefficients, through an SHT, any spherically-symmetric field defined in real space can be decomposed into a set of complex harmonic coefficients $a_{\ell, m}$, commonly referred to as alms, each quantifying the contribution of the corresponding spherical harmonic.

-SHTs are a powerful tool commonly used for tackling a wide variety of scientific problems, especially in astronomy, astrophysics and geophysics.
+SHTs are important for a wide variety of theoretical and practical scientific application, including particle physics, astrophysics and cosmology.
 However, the SHTs are in general computationally expensive operations and thus often constitute the *bottleneck* of the scientific software they are part of.
 For this reason, many efforts have been spent over the last couple of decades to obtain the fastest and most efficient possible SHTs implementations.
 In such a setting, parallel computing naturally comes into play, especially for heavy software to be run on large High Performance Computing (HPC) clusters.